 Popular day hikes include the steep climb to the glacier-fed Timurdara Lake (1,970m above sea level), or the slightly longer route to Lake Payron.
 Both sites offer excellent opportunities for camping.

 Continuing north, the Shirkent Valley forms the backbone of the Shirkent National Park.
 Founded in 1991 to protect areas of special scientific interest, the park has three sets of known dinosaur footprints (the largest of which contains more than 300 prints from Upper Jurassic-period sauropods and theropods), ancient copper and tin mines and a medieval necropolis.
-You will, however, need a knowledgeable guide to find these sites.
+It’s best to take a guide to find these sites.
+This is a good trip report (in Russian).

 We include Shirkent in this 4-day hiking trip near Dushanbe.